laravel/docs/pennant.md

     // Deactivate the feature for the given scope...
     Feature::for($user->team)->deactivate('billing-v2');

-It is also possible to manually set rich value for a feature by passing through a second argument to the `activate` method.
+It is also possible to manually set a rich value for a feature by providing a second argument to the `activate` method:

     Feature::activate('purchase-button', 'seafoam-green');

-If you wish to forget the stored value for a feature, so that the next time it is checked the value is resolved from the feature definition, you may use the `forget` method.
+To instruct Pennant to forget the stored value for a feature, you may use the `forget` method.
+When the feature is checked again, Pennant will resolve the feature's value from its feature definition:

     Feature::forget('purchase-button');

 <a name="bulk-updates"></a>
 ### Bulk Updates

-To make bulk updates you may use the `activateForEveryone` and `deactivateForEveryone` methods.
+To update stored feature values in bulk, you may use the `activateForEveryone` and `deactivateForEveryone` methods.

-Say you are now confident in the `new-api` feature's stability and have landed on the best `'purchase-button'` color to be using, you can update the stored value for all users accordingly.
+For example, imagine you are now confident in the `new-api` feature's stability and have landed on the best `'purchase-button'` color for your checkout flow - you can update the stored value for all users accordingly:

+    use Laravel\Pennant\Feature;

     Feature::activateForEveryone('new-api');

     Feature::activateForEveryone('purchase-button', 'seafoam-green');

-Alternatively, if you are having issues with a feature rollout you may need to deactivate the feature for all users instead.
+Alternatively, you may deactivate the feature for all users:

     Feature::deactivateForEveryone('new-api');

-> **Note** This will only update the existing stored values.
-You may also need to update the feature definition in your code.
+> **Note** This will only update the resolved feature values that have been stored by Pennant's storage driver.
+You will also need to update the feature definition in your application.

 <a name="purging-features"></a>
 ### Purging Features

-It can be useful to purge an entire feature from storage, whether you have removed the feature from your system or you have made adjustments to the features definition that you would like to rollout fresh to all users.
+Sometimes, it can be useful to purge an entire feature from storage.
+This is typically necessary if you have removed the feature from your application or you have made adjustments to the feature's definition that you would like to rollout to all users.

-You may completely remove all stored values for a feature using the `purge` method.
+You may remove all stored values for a feature using the `purge` method:

     Feature::purge('new-api');

-If you would like to purge _all_ features from storage, you may do so by calling `purge` without any arguments.
+If you would like to purge _all_ features from storage, you may invoke the `purge` method without any arguments:

     Feature::purge();

-As it can be useful to do this as part of your deployment pipeline, we have also included a handy Artisan.
+As it can be useful to purge features as part of your application's deployment pipeline, Pennant includes a `pennant:purge` Artisan command:

 ```sh
 php artisan pennant:purge new-api